 The Kilpisjärvi region is unique in Finland.
 Home to all the fells over 1000m, including the iconic Saana Fell, easily recognizable as it stands watching over the village, and Halti, Finland’s highest mountain.
 The region is also home to a variety of species of rare flora and fauna.
-It is because of this, that the Helsinki University has a biological research station located in the village.

 Adventure seekers and aurora hunters all love Kilpisjärvi

-Kilpisjärvi is located on the edge of the Käsivarsi Wilderness Resrvese.
+Kilpisjärvi is located on the edge of the Käsivarsi Wilderness Reserve.
 Covering 2,200 square kilometers, it is the second largest wilderness reserve in Finland.
 During the summer and autumn months, the region is a popular destination for hikers, with 70km of the 800km Nordkalottleden Trail running through the area.